 With these two properties combined, not only will it help to soothe but also to prevent symptoms.

 There will be a noticeable decrease in irritation in the throat as well as a reduction in the swelling of the lymph nodes.

-When used topically, marshmallow root can be an irreplaceable component of any skincare routine.
+When used topically, Althea officinalis can be an irreplaceable component of any skincare routine.